aditya-arolkar-swe/gmail_parsing/README.md

 Python application that parses your gmail inbox and returns the count of emails from each sender.
 I had noticed that most of my gmail space was repeated spam from the same sender over many years.
 I built this as a tool to help me clear out my inbox by showing me the senders with the highest spam.

-For this script to work, you must first add an OAuth credentials json to this directory
+For this script to work, you must first add an OAuth credentials json to the root directory of this project, then run:

+	python3 gmail_parser.py

 ## Credentials JSON creation: